ericcnguyen04/neph-company/README.md

 - As a user, I want to comment other people's post and give a like

 ## MVP
+- Have users sign up in order to use NEPH
+- Make a feature to where users can create, edit, update, and delete their posts
+- Allow users to like posts

 ## Stretch goals
+- Provide good styling
+- Make a direct message feature